 After the appearance of humans during the continual evolutionary process, intellectual properties facilitated the evaluation of senses and emotional feelings developed in humans.
 Following, the minds of those early humans were capable of an early form of logic and the concept of ugly and beautiful formed.

-Many times over it has been said that ‘beauty is in the eye of the beholder’ meaning that a picture can be different from one person to the next, it is subjective to individual personal likes and dislikes.
+Many times over it has been said that ‘beauty is in the eye of the beholder’ meaning, a picture can be seen differently from one person to the next, it is subjective to individual personal likes and dislikes.

 If some people do not see beauty, this does not mean that ‘something’ is viewed as anything less than desirable.
 Sure, something may not be our personal taste although it could be viewed favourably to others.
 Perhaps it could be viewed as not ‘as beautiful’ as the other but it is definitely not ugly.

 In our enlightened world, we know there are opposites.
-Black being opposite to white, hot cold, happy sad, energetic tired, asleep awake, dead alive, flat round, fat skinny, wet dry etc. are opposites.
-However, when you look at these terms, they are used to describe things (black, white etc.), reflect human conditions (happy, sad etc.) or natural situations (dead, alive etc.) and ugly and beautiful are neither human conditions nor natural situations however, it can subjectively be descriptive.
+Black being opposite to white, hot cold, happy sad, energetic tired, asleep awake, dead alive, flat round, fat skinny, wet dry etc. All are opposites.
+However, when considering these terms, they are used to describe, (black, white etc.), reflect human conditions (happy, sad etc.) or natural situations (dead, alive etc.) and ugly and beautiful are neither human conditions nor natural situations however, it can subjectively be descriptive.

-Generally, I believe the terms ugly and beautiful are often used to evaluate, criticise, judge and measure against each other and this judging or measuring is neither encouraging or helpful as they are often attempts to discredit, destroy, damage or hurt an individual in some way.
+I believe the terms ugly and beautiful are often used to evaluate, criticise, judge and measure against each other and this judging or measuring is neither encouraging nor helpful as often they are attempts to discredit, destroy, damage or hurt an individual in some way.

 You may be thinking, ‘Ah ha…but what if you are performing a critique?’